jkraft-code-exercise/SubredditListener/README.md

 * `Username` -- Your Reddit username
 * `Password` -- Your Reddit password
 * `ClientId` -- The Client Id from your Reddit app registration
-* `ClientSecret` -- The Client Secret from your Reddit App registration
+* `ClientSecret` -- The Client Secret from your Reddit app registration

 A few `Subreddits` are configured as an example.